 What’s the problem?

-Everyone has a part to play, but our governments are allowing rivers, lakes and wetlands to be exploited in ways that cause permanent harm.
+Everyone has a part to play, but our governments are allowing our waters to be exploited in ways that cause permanent harm.
 For example, dams and other infrastructure (e.g. for hydropower, flood defence and navigation) disrupt a river’s natural flow and stop species from reproducing.
 Unsustainable agriculture pollutes and uses lots of water.

 What’s the solution?

-But, as you read this, many governments are trying to weaken the law.
-This would be a terrible blow for our rivers, lakes and wetlands, and everything that depends on them.
+But as you read this many governments are trying to weaken the law.
+This would be a terrible blow for both people and nature.

 With this campaign, we call upon Member States to tackle the enduring pressures on rivers and wetlands through large-scale measures for river restoration and to protect the remaining free-flowing rivers in Europe.